- Sire-Dam -

 They were lining up in behind with half a mile still to run – where inexperience seemed to tell on the market leader – and Moore was eager to push on, assuming control at the two-furlong point.

-The pair never looked like being caught from then on and won by two and a quarter lengths.
+The pair never looked like being caught from then on and won by two and a quarter lengths from Lah Ti dar.
 Southern France, his stablemate, kept on for third, a further four and a half lengths adrift.

 “We couldn’t be happier with him.
 He’s a horse that’s progressed lovely,” O’Brien said of Kew Gardens.
 “We saw what he did in (Ascot) and we were delighted with him in France.

 “We always thought he was a horse that would stay well and we thought the distance would suit him.
-He has a lot of class and we’re over the moon really.”
+He has a lot of class.”

 Moore added: “He travelled well and got there easy.
 He’s a very uncomplicated horse with a fantastic attitude and he won it nicely.
 He kept going well.”